 The year 1989 marked the beginning of a new promising era of the unrestrained development of the spa industry, tourism, culture and free enterprise in the valley of the Hot Spring at the confluence of the Teplá and Ohře rivers.
 Since then, the number of visitors has been growing once again and many tourists have been coming from the West.

 Since 2010, the St. Joseph Royal Regent has been continuing in the long spa tradition by offering to its guests a wide choice of above-standard services in the first class superior category, in a quite fresh and untypical form for Karlovy Vary.

-Karlovy Vary has a lot to offer and thanks to modern technology, you can get to know it more closely on pleasant walks around the spa town.
-We recommend downloading the very handy Karlovy Vary App for iOs and Android.
+Karlovy Vary offer much more and thanks to modern technology, you can get to know them closer to the city.
+We recommend downloading the practical application of Karlovy Vary for Android and iOS operating systems.

-The Karlovy Vary App is a mobile tourist guidebook, in which you will find a lot of interesting information about the city and its historical sights.
-The app includes an interactive map with many places of interest in and around Karlovy Vary (springs, colonnades, lookout towers, churches, etc.) and tips for trips in the surroundings.
+Karlovy Vary is a mobile tourist guide where you can find a lot of interesting information about the city or its monuments.
+Part of the application is an interactive map showing interesting places in Karlovy Vary (springs, colonnades, lookout towers, churches, etc.) and there are also tips for trips around Karlovy Vary.